 - Made from light or medium weight aluminum

 - Pans are as hard as stainless steel cookware

 - Cookware can withstand high oven temps up to 400° Fahrenheit

 - Nonporous to resist absorbing food smells

-For the average home cook, who uses their non-stick cookware regularly at medium temperature or lower, does not abuse or scratch it and uses wooden or silicone utensils, Teflon coated cookware is generally safe.
-As long as you use utensils that won’t scratch the non-stick coating, you do not put it in the oven above 350 ° Fahrenheit and hand wash as directed, you should get several years of risk free use.
+For the average home cook, who uses their non-stick cookware regularly at medium or lower stove top temperatures or at 350° Fahrenheit, does not abuse or scratch it and uses wooden or silicone utensils, coated non stick cookware is generally safe.
+As long as you use utensils that won’t scratch the non-stick coating, you do not put it in the oven above 350° Fahrenheit (or per manufacturer’s instructions) and hand wash as directed, you should get several years of risk free use.

 The dangers of using PFOA or PTFE coated cookware are only a concern for people who:

 - use their cookware heavily and the Teflon coating can be chipped or scratched by using metal utensils

 - if you often cook food at high stove top or oven temperatures above 350°